Intramural Fibroids: Treatment, Types & Symptoms

 Types of Intramural Fibroids

-Intramural fibroids can be classified based on their specific location within the uterine wall.
+Intramural fibroids can be classified based on their location within the uterine wall.
 There are three main types of intramural fibroids outlined below.

 Fundal Intramural Fibroid